Updated June 2, 2023

-It’s a good thing then that you’re an awesome listener!
+It’s a good thing that you’re an awesome listener!

 So when David from Quality and David from your team butt heads and come to you, you’re able to listen to David (from Quality) patiently and his concerns, and then listen to David (from your team) and his tirade on the cumbersome process and the time it takes away from real work.
 And you do this without losing your head or mixing up the 2 Davids.
-(Phew, that truly is crazily good people management skills from you!)
+(Phew, that genuinely is your crazily good people management skills!)

 See, the thing with communicating with so many people (clients, senior management, team members, cross-functional heads, etc.) is that they all come to you with their vested agenda.
 Sometimes, situations demand that you take a tough stance.

 The Winsome manager is no fence-sitter.

 5. Is a Darn Good Project Manager

 Even if a significant chunk of your work is about managing people and not reports (and hence your awe-inspiring people management skills), the Winsome manager still has solid “project management” skills.

 You may not actively use them in your role, but you still understand what they’re all about.
-How else will you connect with senior leadership when they throw terms like “ROI”, “Bottom line”, “KPI”,, etc. to justify their decisions and understand where they’re coming from?
+How else will you connect with senior leadership when they throw terms like “ROI,” “Bottom line,” and “KPI,” etc., to justify their decisions and understand where they’re coming from?

 It’s a myth that all managers are powerful.
 Between the expectations of your associates (senior leadership, team members, peers, cross-functional heads, clients, etc.), you could find yourself being knocked around and thoroughly powerless.

 When pushed by conflicting expectations, a typical manager tends to take on an aggressive stance spontaneously.

 - It incites you to attack.

 - It turns the other party off you, so they no longer listen to you.

 - It pushes you to think and make decisions from fear, not intelligence.

 - Creates a vicious cycle of blame and more aggression.